-In ancient Balinese village Tenganan (where people still follows prie-Hindu culture and traditions) once a year, men participate in theatrical fight “Mekare kare” (as well known as “Perang Pandan”, “Pandan war” or “Megeret Pandan”).
+In ancient Balinese village Tenganan (where people still follow prie-Hindu culture and traditions) once a year, men participate in a theatrical fight “Mekare kare” (as well known as “Perang Pandan”, “Pandan war” or “Megeret Pandan”).
 The aim of such battle is to draw blood, to spill a few drops on the bare earth to appease the spirits and keep them at peace.
 Other people say that this ceremony nowadays is about to impress the village’s unmarried women.
 In any case, this ritual quite interesting because man’s fights with sharp pandanus leaves, bamboo shield and accompanied by native gamelan music “Selonding” (playing only in this village).
-Each fight lasts only couple of minutes.
-Even if you won’t see a battle, during this event you will enjoy this Balinese ceremony because women will be dressed with traditional, only for this village common clothes, you will see traditional performances and hear Selonding music.
-It’s a time when you can be a witness of the most beautiful village.
-More about this ritual you can read here and watch video.
+Each fight lasts only a couple of minutes.
+Even if you won’t see a battle, during this event you will enjoy this Balinese ceremony because women will be dressed in traditional, only for this village common clothes, you will see traditional performances and hear Selonding music.
+It’s a time when you can be a witness to the most beautiful village.
+More about this ritual you can read here and watch the video.

 Place: Tenganan Pegringsingan and Tenganan Dauh Tukad villages in Karangasem, Bali

 Best Bali accommodation in Karangasem area you can find here.
 I have stayed in Rama Candidasa Resort & Spa.
-Honestly, it is one of my favorite places to stay in Bali – hotel is in front of the sea (even if it’s not possible to swim there), interior nicely mixed between Balinese and modern style, spacious and green surrounding, breakfast is buffet type with big assortment and stuff very helpful.
+Honestly, it is one of my favorite places to stay in Bali – the hotel is in front of the sea (even if it’s not possible to swim there), interior nicely mixed between Balinese and modern style, spacious and green surrounding, breakfast is buffet type with big assortment and staff very helpful.